 Innocap was formed in 2004 as a BDC.
-It became a consulting firm in July 2008.
+It became a consulting firm in July 2008 but has not yet obtained any consulting engagements ..
 Therefore, we have insufficient operating history upon which an evaluation of our future performance and prospects can be made.
 Innocap's future prospects must be considered in light of the risks, expenses, delays, problems and difficulties frequently encountered in the establishment of a new business.
 An investor in our common stock must consider the risks and difficulties frequently encountered by early stage companies operating in new and competitive markets.
 These risks include: